Vettvangur/Audkenning/README.md

 ## `Choose your method(s)`
 ### `AuthorizeWithCodeAsync`
 - Used for authentication with `challenge` code. <br/>
+- Callenge code is only applicable if the authtype is "sim".
+For authtype "app" a challenge code will be generated for you. <br/>
 - This method takes care of `step 1` from the high-level explanation above. <br/>
 - Used in cohesion with `GetAuthorizationStatusAsync` or `PollAuthorizationStatusAsync`.